Web Animation: Dorkly Originals

 - Kill the Poor: In Steets of Age, when Axel and Blaze don't have any gang members to fight, they start beating up a nearby hobo, with hipsters cheering them on.

-- Lampshade Hanging: A large number of Dorkly videos tend to do this, regarding what you can and can't do in games (see Deconstructive Parody above).
+- Lampshade Hanging: A large number of Dorkly videos tend to do this, regarding what you can and can't do in video games (see Deconstructive Parody above).

 - Nice Job Breaking It, Hero: A frequent occurrence, "Mario Can't Play the Warp Whistle" and "Sonic, Lord of the Rats" being standout examples.